-The chicken is then pan-fried on both sides in butter and olive oil until perfectly golden.
+Pan-fry the chicken on both sides in butter and olive oil in a skillet over medium high heat, until perfectly golden.

 Once the chicken is almost cooked through, keep it aside in a warm place and get back to the skillet to prepare the sauce.

 Add lemon juice, shallots, white wine ( you can also use chicken broth) and capers, and remember to scrape well all those delicious brown bits from the bottom of the skillet.
 That’s where all the flavour is!

 At this point, add the chicken back to the pan and gently simmer all ingredients for about 4 mins, then transfer the chicken to a serving plate.